mhutch/TrainJam2016/README.md

-# TrainJam 2016
+# Heighten

 ## Overview

-### Theme

-Maximum Capacity
+Heighten is a TrainJam 2016 Game.
+The theme is 'Maximum Capacity'.

 ### Concept

 * Vehicle driving game
 * Pickups that stack up on top of the vehicle but get more and more unvieldy
-* Aim is to find out what the maximum capacity is
+* Aim is to reach the maximum capacity, ten

 ## TODO